simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 The elements basic elements (with :ref:`pf_tag_host` and :ref:`pf_tag_link`) are described first, and then the routes between any pair of hosts are explicitely given with :ref:`pf_tag_route`.

-Any host must be given a computational speed (in flops) while links must be given a latency (in seconds) and a bandwidth (in bytes per second).
-Note that you can write 1Gflops instead of 1000000000flops, and similar.
-Last point: :ref:`pf_tag_route`s are symmetrical by default (but this can be changed).
+Any host must be given a computational speed in flops while links must be given a latency and a bandwidth.
+You can write 1Gf for 1,000,000,000 flops (full list of units in the reference guide of :ref:`pf_tag_host` and :ref:`pf_tag_link`).

+Routes defined with :ref:`pf_tag_route` are symmetrical by default, meaning that the list of traversed links from A to B is the same as from B to A. Explicitely define non-symmetrical routes if you prefer.

 Cluster with a Crossbar
 .......................